Mouq/perl6-OpenBLAS/README.md

-# perl6-OpenBLAS
+# OpenBLAS
-NativeCall interface to OpenBLAS
+A Perl6 NativeCall interface to (OpenBLAS)[http://www.openblas.net/].

 ## Usage

-Documentation is available at [http://netlib.org/blas/].
+Documentation is available at (http://netlib.org/blas/)[http://netlib.org/blas/].

 Hopefully this module will get more user-friendly as shaped arrays are better understood and implemented in Rakudo.

 ```perl6
 use NativeCall;